 13. I am exhausted.

-14. I am present for the society meeting.
+14. I am present at the society meeting.

 15. I am surprised to see him in front of me.

-In this sentence, we describe what a person does for a living: profession.
+In this sentence, we describe a person’s profession, which indicates what they do for a living.

 Formation of a sentence